What is Idiopathic Hypersomnia (IH)?

 Night-time sleeping

-They will also need to be a check that you’re getting a full night-time’s sleep, and will most likely ask you to record a sleep diary over a period to see how often you sleep in your opinion.
+They will also need to be a check that you’re getting a full night-time’s sleep, and will most likely ask you to record a sleep diary to see how often you sleep in your opinion.
+Sometimes, 7 day actigraphy, will be used instead.

 This sleep diary will be your record of both when you go to bed and arise and when you sleep and awake.
-It may include when you have stimulating drinks, and when you take other medication.
-It may ask for if/when you nap in the day, and for how long too, and how you feel on awakening.
+It may include when you have stimulant drinks, and when you take other medication.
+It may ask for if/when you nap in the day, and for how long too.

 Asessing for Sleep Apnea